TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 You can restart a DB instance when you restart MariaDB or want to manually do failover a high availability DB instance.
 We recommend that you perform it during low service load times to minimize restart times.
 For high availability DB instances, if restarting with failover is not enabled, restart the candidate master first, then restart the master.
 For restarting with failover feature, refer to [Manual Failover](#_42) item.

-To restart a DB instance from the web console
+To restart a DB instance from the console

 ![db-instance-restart-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-restart-en.png)